Jeremy wins gold at Commonwealth Championships | Sports-Games

 - Uzbekistan

-India's teenage weightlifting sensation Jeremy Lalrinnunga could not breach his personal best mark but the effort of 305kg was enough to win the gold medal in the men's 67kg category at the Commonwealth Championships, here on Friday.
+India's teenage weightlifting sensation Jeremy Lalrinnunga could not breach his personal best mark but the effort of 305kg was enough to win the gold medal in the men's 67kg category even as Achinta Sheuli became the 73kg champion at the Commonwealth Championships, here on Friday.

 Jeremy had suffered a knee injury in April during the Asian Championships here.
 He had finished fourth at the Junior World Championship in May but was unable to make the cut for the Tokyo Olympics.